zcwilt/rest-api/docs/queryparsersorting.rst

     {api-uri}?sort=id,-name

-would sort ascending on id, the sort descending on name
+would sort ascending on id, then sort descending on name